-A capital related cost represents a charge for i) a return on assets at a WACC rate, and ii) a depreciation type charge that re-pays the capital funding of regulated assets.
+A capital related cost represents a charge for i) a return on assets at a WACC rate, and ii) a depreciation type charge that re-pays the capital funding of regulated assets over the life of the asset.
 The depreciation charge is calculated in accordance with the methodology and asset lives determined by IPART in its retail price determination.

-The key determinants for capital-related costs are Regulatory Asset Base (RAB) allocations and capital expenditure on system assets and overheads.
+The key determinants for capital-related costs are Regulatory Asset Base (RAB) allocations and capital expenditure on system assets plus non-system assets.